 Finding out that you’ve been diagnosed by Alzheimer’s can be devastating, but creating a plan for your future in the early stages of the disease is empowering.
 The sooner you begin legal planning to ensure that your wishes are met going forward, the better.
 The estate planning process starts with having conversations with your care partner and discussing the legal plans you’d like to have in place for the future.

-Our Compassionate Estate Planning Team Can Help You
+Our Compassionate Estate Planning Team Can Help Those With Alzheimer’s

 At Surprenant & Beneski, PC, we understand the challenges you face with an Alzheimer’s diagnosis.
 Our founding attorney focused our legal practice on elder law after walking through a Dementia diagnosis with his mother.
 He saw a need to provide effective and compassionate estate planning with Alzheimer’s, and he stepped in to fill that need for Southeastern Massachusetts residents.
 Since then, our legal team has helped many clients and their families who’ve been affected by memory loss.

-I’ve Been Diagnosed with Alzheimer’s, What Should I Do Now?
+I’ve Been Diagnosed with Alzheimer’s, What Should I Do Now About My Estate Planning?

 Receiving an Alzheimer’s diagnosis is devastating; you may feel alone and unsure about what to do next.
 We are here to offer practical and emotional support.
 Our compassionate legal planning team will stand beside you through this journey.
 The most critical thing you can do is to update your legal, healthcare, and financial arrangements as soon as possible.